Translated using DeepL

 Join the competition for talented FI students

-The Association of Industrial Partners of the Faculty of Informatics of Masaryk University (SPP FI MU) announces a competition
+The Association of Industrial Partners of the Faculty of Informatics of Masaryk University (SPP FI MU) in cooperation with companies

 • Final interviews - Thursday, March 26, 2026 at 14:00